This article on the real estate contract is designed from a buyer's perspective. However, sellers may learn something from it too.

 If a buyer, for example, agrees to the seller's need for a particular closing date, in a balanced market, in exchange, a fair seller will compromise a little by agreeing to a slightly lower price.
 Or if a seller agrees to include his brand new kitchen appliances, the buyer may agree to pay a little more money.
 That's called ...

 In practice, unless duress, competitiveness or a ridiculously heated market is involved, a seller rarely gets exactly what they want, nor does a buyer obtain their perfect terms in a real estate contract.
 However, a hot seller's market often results in the seller being very happy with the results.
-But they'll be less happy when suddenly, they realize they're buyers in the same market.
+But they'll be less happy when suddenly, they realize they become buyers in the same hot market that favours sellers.
 Then the proverbial shoe is on the other foot.

 Conversely, in a buyer's market, sellers are disadvantaged due to the substantial competition from numerous other comparable listings.
 Buyer's then have the golden opportunity of a great selection of homes offered for sale by many hungry sellers.

-In the Toronto real estate market and the surrounding areas, over the past few years, the market has been such that listings in prime neighborhoods, or attractive unique freehold homes and condominiums, have attracted multiple offers to purchase.
-I've personally been involved in situations, on both sides of the negotiating table, where 10 to 20 different buyers have aggressively competed to buy a particular property, with sale prices obviously far exceeding the asking price.
+For example, in the Toronto real estate market and surrounding areas, over the past few years, the market has been such that listings in prime neighborhoods, particularly attractive unique freehold homes and popular condominiums, have attracted multiple offers to purchase.
+I was personally involved in situations, on both sides of the negotiating table, where 10 to 20 different buyers have aggressively competed to buy a particular property, with sale prices obviously far exceeding the asking price.
 Actually, it's been the regular practice of many agents to deliberately list property marginally below market value to encourage such a scenario.
 Great for sellers, but obviously less so for the frustrated buyers.

 While I'm on the topic, sometimes it's a wise idea to fulfill certain conditions, such as home inspection and financing, in advance of actually submitting a real estate offer.
 This way, you'll not need to include these conditions in your offer, hence making it more attractive to the seller.